rbreitinger/libvt/README.md

 # VT — Virtual Text Screen Library for FreeBASIC

-A self-contained library that gives you a proper DOS-style text screen in a real SDL2 window — or directly in a terminal, no SDL2 needed.
+A self-contained library that gives you a proper DOS-style text screen in a real SDL2 window — or directly in a raw Linux console, no SDL2 needed.
 One include, no SDL2 knowledge required.
 Feels like QBasic, works like 2026.

 ```freebasic
 #include once "vt/vt.bi"